 Admitting now

-Medical detox — the first step to safe, sustainable recovery.
+withdrawal monitoring — the first step to safe, sustainable recovery.

-Confidential · No pressure · Available 24 hours · Government Accredited
+Confidential · No pressure · Available 24 hours · Government approved

-Duration5–21 days (substance-dependent)
+Duration5 - 21 days (substance-dependent)

-Supervision24×7 psychiatrist-led
+Supervision24/7 psychiatrist-led

-ProtocolsAlcohol · opioid · benzodiazepine · stimulant
+ProtocolsAlcohol · opioid · sedative · stimulant

 Integrates withFull residential programme

-Duration5–21 days (substance-dependent)
+Duration5 - 21 days (substance-dependent)

-Supervision24×7 psychiatrist-led
+Supervision24/7 psychiatrist-led

-ProtocolsAlcohol · opioid · benzodiazepine · stimulant
+ProtocolsAlcohol · opioid · sedative · stimulant

 Integrates withFull residential programme

-Duration5–21 days (substance-dependent)
+Duration5 - 21 days (substance-dependent)

-Supervision24×7 psychiatrist-led
+Supervision24/7 psychiatrist-led

-ProtocolsAlcohol · opioid · benzodiazepine · stimulant
+ProtocolsAlcohol · opioid · sedative · stimulant

 Integrates withFull residential programme